danialrami/danialrami-com/content/posts/Extract Wisdom.md

 draft: false
 ---

-I'm back from GDC 2025, and was buzzing with ideas, contacts, and insights from the Audio Summit sessions.
+I came back from GDC 2025 full of ideas and insights from the Audio Summit sessions.
 While in San Francisco, I recorded numerous personal audio notes after talks like Wilbert Roget's talk on the score Helldivers 2 and Cody Matthew Johnson's session on diegetic music in Star Wars Outlaws.

 But at least for me, when it comes to audio recordings - they often sit untouched lol.
 Because reviewing them takes alot of time!
 So I tried to figure this out with a simple script.